Table of Contents

 - Death from overdose or combining it with other substances, like alcohol or opioids

 Because an untreated addiction to Adderall is life-threatening, it must be approached as a serious matter.
-As such, if you or a loved one is suffering from an addiction to Adderall, seeking professional medical help immediately is necessary to prevent these life-threatening conditions.
+As such, if you or a loved one is suffering from an addiction to Adderall, seek professional medical help immediately.
+It’s necessary to prevent these life-threatening conditions.

-Using Adderall for prolonged periods can cause a dependence on the medication, as the brain stops functioning normally and loses its ability to manufacture neurotransmitters independently.
+Using Adderall for prolonged periods can cause a dependence on the medication.
+This is because the brain stops functioning normally and loses its ability to manufacture neurotransmitters independently.
 This forces the user to take more Adderall to feel “functional.”
 Unfortunately, as the user increases the dosage on Adderall, withdrawal symptoms from detoxing from Adderall become more intense and possibly severe.

 Some common Adderall withdrawal symptoms include: